Inishka/assessment/README.md

 <br/><br/>
 ### 2. Starter Project
-A starter django project is provided with the built in neo4j connector and sample neo4j queries (in the data/data.py file) for your reference.
+A starter django project is provided with the built in neo4j connector and sample neo4j queries (in the data/data.py file) for your reference. <b>Do not write/update/delete any data on the graph.</b>

 Further information on neo4j can be obtained through the Neo4j documenation: https://neo4j.com/docs/